cbazil114/horiseon-homepage/README.md

 ## Description

-The purpose of this repository is to create a page that directs users
+The purpose of this repository is to refactor the starter code provided with the Module 1 assignment.
+The objective of the webpage is to follow accessibility standards and streamlined code without affecting the overall visual of the page.

+No installation required.

 ## User Story